mco-gh/mco.dev/content/post/politics/nofreelunch.md

 * Google cafes worldwide should be repurposed to prepare and deliver meals to those with the greatest needs in and around our worldwide office locations.
 * Employees should acquire their meals outside Google offices.
 This would give us all a bit of much needed exercise and enable us to support our local restaurants and shops.

 We’re often asked by our managers how they can help with our mental health and wellbeing during these challenging times .
 My answer is simple: **please give me fewer perks**.
 More to the point, let’s find a way to share those perks, or the value thereof, with people who need them more than I do.
-That would go a long way to making me feel better about myself and my company, because helping other people is the best therapy.
+That would go a long way toward making me feel better about myself and my company, because helping other people is the best therapy.

 Sincerely,